Simon Bainbridge: Biography

 Bainbridge was born in London.
 He had his first major break with Spirogyra, written in 1970 while he was still a student.
 This work displays a passion for intricate and sensuous textures that remained the hallmark of Bainbridge's style.
 He was educated at Highgate School and the Royal College of Music.
 After graduating from the Royal College of Music, he studied with Gunther Schuller at Tanglewood; his fondness for American culture was occasionally portrayed in works such as Concerto in Moto Perpetuo (1983), which contains echoes of American minimalism, and the be-bop inspired For Miles (1994).
 In the 1990s, his work took on a new expressive dimension such as in Ad Ora Incerta (1994) which earned him the Grawemeyer Award in 1997.

 Bainbridge was head of composition at the Royal Academy of Music from 1999 to 2007, and was one of the first four professors to be appointed in 2000 with the Academy's status as a constituent college of the University of London.

 Bainbridge died on 2 April 2021, aged 68, after four years of pain following unsuccessful back surgery.
-Bainbridge was married to the English soprano and vocal coach Lynda Richardson, and father to the actress Rebecca Bainbridge.
+Bainbridge was married with one daughter.
 His ashes are interred on the western side of Highgate Cemetery with the ashes of his brother Martyn Bainbridge, a stage set designer.